| CAMELot sample session

 ·

+A three-Button bar.
 A user may write a program

 using the editor window.
 Alternatively, they may open a previously